AYKUTCOTUR/Phoenix-Net-Generator/README.md

 Software generates the result
 ```

-Phoenix also intentionally avoids automatically wiring generated labels to arbitrary component symbols.
-Symbol geometry varies widely between libraries, and automatic connectivity changes should not be based on uncertain geometric assumptions.
+Phoenix also intentionally avoids automatically wiring generated labels directly to arbitrary component symbols.

+Schematic-symbol geometry varies widely between libraries, and automatic connectivity changes should not be based on uncertain geometric assumptions.

+---

 ## Supported Semantic Rules